Buying property in Portugal as a foreigner from the UK [2023]

 Realistically, buying a home in Greece should be approached with some caution.
 Because many properties are historic, they may require modernisation or rigorous upkeep - essential work which may not have been done following the economic crash.

 Because of this, it’s a smart idea to bring your own inspector and walk through the house with them, so you can get a real idea of any problems or necessary maintenance.
-It’s possible to find well-kept, up to date homes in Greece, but it’s always a good idea to do your research.
+It’s possible to find well-kept, up-to-date homes in Greece, but it’s always a good idea to do your research.

 If you’re looking for a mortgage or home loan, you may struggle to do so.
-This is because many banks in the country have halted real estate lending due to the numerous “bad” mortgages they were saddled with since the market crash⁸.
+This is because many banks in the country have halted real estate lending due to the numerous “bad” mortgages they were saddled with since the market crash.⁷

 While it’s technically possible for a foreigner to get a mortgage in Greece and the situation is improving, you may be better off working with your local bank for a loan instead.
 If you’d prefer to try your luck with a Greek bank, you’ll be better off at an institution you’re already banking with.

 As you’re setting your total budget, it’s a good idea to recognise what kinds of fees you’ll need to pay up front.
-While it’s important to do your own research, these fees are some standard ones to look out for³:
+While it’s important to do your own research, these fees are some standard ones to look out for:³

 And there you have it - your essential guide to buying a property in Greece from the UK or wherever you are in the world.
 The best of luck with your property purchase!

-Sources checked on 13-July-2021.
+Sources last checked on date: 24-Mar-2023